didww/worldnet_tps/README.md

    }

-   # using secure card is also supported
-   # to do this card_reference attribute from secure_card_registration
+   # To send a payment transaction using a registered card, a standard PAYMENT request should be sent.
+   # The Card Type should be set to 'SECURECARD', the CARDNUMBER should contain the Secure Card Reference,
-   # operation result should be used
+   # both CARDEXPIRY and CARDHOLDERNAME tags should be omitted from the request.
-   # isntead of real card_number and card_type
    payment_attributes = {
     #...
       card_number: '2967539270368883',
-      card_type: WorldnetTps::Const::SECURECARD
+      card_type: WorldnetTps::Const::SECURECARD # 'SECURECARD'
     #...
    }